Dave Hampton: Philadelphia Eagles

 Hampton was traded from the Falcons to the Philadelphia Eagles for a 1978 tenth-round pick (257th overall-Ricky Patton) and cash on October 5, 1976.
-He had lost playing time to rookies Bubba Bean and Sonny Collins, but was going to a team needing running backs due to injuries.
+In the Eagles, he was going to a team needing running backs due to injuries.
+He played in eight games for the Eagles that season, starting three.
+He rushed for 267 yards on 71 carries, with one rushing touchdown.
+He also had 12 receptions for 57 yards.